wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### agentDuration

-Maximum amount of time (seconds) for which the overall system should run (inclusive of any/all workers).
+* __Description__: Maximum amount of time (seconds) for which the overall system should run (inclusive of any/all workers).

     After reaching this limit, no more workers will be started, and no more tasks will be executed.

     (This option is intended to put a boundary when running E2E tests on coworker.
 It should not be needed in regular usage.)

 * __CLI Option__: `-d agentDuration=X`
 * __Environment Variable__: `COWORKER_AGENT_DURATION`